-George Washington’s personal copy of the Laws of the United States, First Session 1789, also known as the Acts of Congress, will be on display at the 13 Presidential Libraries through a special partnership between the National Archives and the Mount Vernon Ladies' Association.
+George Washington’s personal copy of the Laws of the United States, First Session 1789, also known as the Acts of Congress, has concluded its tour on display at the 13 Presidential Libraries through a special partnership between the National Archives and the Mount Vernon Ladies' Association.

-The tour will begin March 1, 2013 at the Ronald Reagan Presidential Library in Simi Valley, CA and continue on to the other twelve libraries.
-The tour will make its final stop at the Harry S. Truman Presidential Library in Independence, MO September 21, 2013.
+The tour began March 1, 2013 at the Ronald Reagan Presidential Library in Simi Valley, CA and continued on to the other twelve libraries.
+The tour made its final stop at the Harry S. Truman Presidential Library in Independence, MO September 21, 2013.
 View the tour schedule.

 The Acts of Congress and You

-At each Presidential Library visitors will have a chance to become part of history by offering their personal reflections on the Constitution and the American Presidency.
-Visitors are invited to contribute comments via The Acts of Congress and You blog or a hard cover book.
+At each Presidential Library visitors had a chance to become part of history by offering their personal reflections on the Constitution and the American Presidency by writing in a hard cover book.
+Visitors are invited to contribute comments via The Acts of Congress and You blog.